dotnet/EntityFramework.Docs/entity-framework/efcore-and-ef6/porting/port-code.md

 ---
-title: Porting from EF6 to EF Core - Porting a Code-Based Model
+title: Porting from EF6 to EF Core - Porting a Code-Based Model - EF
 author: rowanmiller
 ms.date: 10/27/2016
 ms.assetid: 2dce1a50-7d84-4856-abf6-2763dd9be99d